jbordo04/projectDaDo/README.md

 ## API Documentation??

-We'll use ThunderClient or a free-alternative-to-share Rest Client extension
+We'll use ThunderClient or a free-alternative-to-share Rest Client extension of VSC

 For Rest Client :

-- In `api.htttp` will have all queries and its properties
+- In `api.http` will have all queries and its properties

-- Data `setting.json` must be in setting of VSC
+- Data `setting.json` must be in general setting file of VSC

 - To get value of {{ value }}, press Ctr + shitf + P => Rest Client: Switch Environment => local